Russia No Longer a Viable Investment Destination

 We expect geopolitical and macroeconomic concerns to continue to drive stock price volatility as the crisis unfolds.
 To consider reentering select Russian businesses, we would need a credible, long-term security agreement that satisfied the interests of the Russian, Ukrainian, and leading Western governments.
 We see that as highly unlikely in the near-term, particularly under the current Russian regime.

 Now more than ever, we need to emphasize that as active, long-term owners of businesses, we are primarily concerned with long-term growth trajectories for our businesses rather than short-term stock price movements.
-During periods of uncertainty, we believe our commitment to our six criteria will continue to help us uncover growth businesses that can add value and enhance the wealth of our clients with prudence over time.
+During periods of uncertainty, we believe our commitment to our six criteria will continue to help us uncover growth businesses with the potential to add value and enhance the wealth of our clients with prudence over time.

 The views expressed are the opinion of Sands Capital and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
 The views expressed were current as of the date indicated and are subject to change.
 This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside of Sands Capital’s control.
 Readers should not place undue reliance upon these forward-looking statements.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
+All investments are subject to market risk, including the possible loss of principal.
+International investments can be riskier than US investments due to the adverse effects of currency exchange rates, differences in market structure and liquidity, as well as specific country, regional and economic developments.
+Investments in emerging markets are subject to abrupt and severe price declines.
+The economic and political structures of developing nations, in most cases, do not compare favorably with the US or other developed countries in terms of wealth and stability, and their financial markets often lack liquidity.
+Because of this concentration in rapidly developing economies in a limited geographic area, the strategy involves a high degree of risk.
+In addition, the strategy is concentrated in a limited number of holdings.
+As a result, poor performance by a single large holding of the strategy would adversely affect its performance more than if the strategy were invested in a larger number of companies.
+The strategy’s growth investing style may become out of favor, which may result in periods of underperformance.
 You should not assume that any investment is or will be profitable.
 GIPS® reports and additional disclosures.

 © 2022 Sands Capital.
 All Rights Reserved.